No Response Means…Wait Longer

 Finally, what do you think?
 Would you rather get no response at all or a form response?
 Would you rather wait something like six months and get a rejection letter that had lots of feedback or only two weeks and get an email that just read: “no?”

-Posted on September 14, 2011, in Advice, blog, book publishing, literary agency, logging submissions, manuscripts, queries, slush pile, submissions, writers and tagged dos and donts, form rejections, no response means no agents, no response means no corcoran, no response means no janet reid, no response means no rachelle gardner, query response time, rejection, rejection letter, rejection response time, standard query format.
+Posted on September 14, 2011, in Advice, blog, book publishing, literary agency, logging submissions, manuscripts, queries, slush pile, submissions, writers and tagged dos and donts, standard query format, query response time, rejection letter, rejection, rejection response time, form rejections, no response means no agents, no response means no corcoran, no response means no janet reid, no response means no rachelle gardner.
 Bookmark the permalink.
-19 Comments.
+18 Comments.